supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

 1. Expand the left main menu pane if collapsed and  expand the new **Microsoft Sentinel** menu items.
 You should see *Threat management*, *Content management* and *Configuration* selections.

  >**Note:** Some features may not be available in the public preview, and the user interface may differ from the lab instructions.
-Also, the syncronization between Microsoft Sentinel and Microsoft Defender XDR may take a few minutes to complete, so you may not see all the installed *Data connectors* for example.
+Also, the synchronization between Microsoft Sentinel and Microsoft Defender XDR may take a few minutes to complete, so you may not see all the installed *Data connectors* for example.

 ## You completed the lab